 Winners in the race for information are not the companies who have the most data or those who explore it the most, but those who communicate it the fastest, the most widely, and the most efficiently to their untrained stakeholders.
-Untrained Business Users are the new must-get audience for every analytics vendor out there, but as mentioned, BI technology has failed to adapt to the needs of this different kind of audience.
+Untrained Business Users are the new must-get audience for every analytics vendor out there, but as mentioned, BI technology has failed to adapt to the needs of this different audience.

-But what are the needs of untrained users that need to be built in a data communication product?
+But what are the needs of untrained users that need to be built-in a data communication product?

 Give us only what we need

-The majority of untrained users know what key metrics are needed for clear decision-making, and they’re not looking to explore information on their own every time they require insights.
+The majority of untrained users know what key metrics are needed for clear decision-making, and they’re not looking to explore information on their own every time they require insight.
 From the C-Suite down to operational teams, many of these decision-makers are not looking to explore insights on their own.
 This is not to say they won’t have questions that need further exploration of data, but this precisely where the limit lies between data communication or the clear delivery of everyday metrics relevant to a large group of users.

 This ensures understanding no matter the data literacy skills of the audience, and data exploration where a data analyst will dig into an unknown dataset.
 Data communication is not meant to replace data exploration.

-In addition, many new-generation vendors offer ML/AI capabilities to generate automated insights.
+Furthermore, many new-generation vendors offer ML/AI capabilities to generate automated insights.
 However, such technology requires significant back end work, and often, the proposed “new insights” often end up being saved by several users in the same way.
 This is to say that by selecting the relevant KPIs from the beginning, relevancy, as well as team alignment, are ensured from the start, and investment in the data needing to be prepared is more efficient.

 Unlimited and Consistent Clarity